dem108/azureml-arc-k8s/README.md

 ## How to

 Run this on Windows 10.
-For Kubernetes, use Docker Desktop and enable Kubernetes.
+For Kubernetes, use Azure Kubernetes Service (AKS).
+Note: Using Docker Desktop and enabling Kubernetes didn't work (so far).

 ### Prerequisites